Fact-checking resources for the 2020 presidential debates

 Nearly every state governor has issued executive orders that outline industries deemed “essential” during the pandemic, which typically include health care, food service, and public transportation, among others.
 However, despite being categorized as essential, many workers in these industries are not receiving the most basic health and safety measures to combat the spread of the coronavirus.

-Another 1.5 million people applied for unemployment insurance (UI) benefits last week.
-That includes 870,000 people who applied for regular state UI and 630,000 who applied for Pandemic Unemployment Assistance (PUA).
-PUA is the federal program for workers who are not eligible for regular unemployment insurance, like gig workers.
-It provides up to 39 weeks of benefits, but it is set to expire at the end of this year.
+Another 1.1 million people applied for unemployment insurance (UI) benefits last week.
+That includes 787,000 people who applied for regular state UI and 345,000 who applied for Pandemic Unemployment Assistance (PUA).
+Last week was the 31st straight week total initial claims were far greater than the worst week of the Great Recession.

 - Without federal aid to state and local governments, 5.3 million workers will likely lose their jobs by the end of 2021